DewofyourYouth/jacob-shore/content/bio/_index.md

 ## Short intro

-I’m Jacob Shore, a software engineer working primarily in backend and infrastructure-adjacent roles.
-I build systems that are meant to last, and I tend to document things as I go.
+I’m Jacob Shore, a senior software engineer with a background in DevOps and infrastructure.
+I work on backend systems, reliability, and data-heavy workflows.
+I’m currently based in Israel and open to senior engineering roles.

 This site is a personal hub.
 It collects my projects, writing, and ongoing experiments, both professional and otherwise.